 The plan commits the NHS to continue targeting a higher share of funding towards areas with high health inequalities than would have been allocated using the previous system of the ‘core needs formula’.

-From April 2019, NHS England will introduce a more accurate assessment of need for community health and mental health services and will ensure that allocations formulae are more responsive to the greatest health inequalities and unmet need.
+From April 2019, NHS England will introduce a more accurate assessment of the need for community health and mental health services.
+It will ensure that allocations formulae are more responsive to the greatest health inequalities and unmet needs.

 To ensure local programmes are focused on reducing health inequalities, the NHS will set out specific, measurable goals for narrowing inequalities, including those relating to poverty, perhaps the strongest determinant of poor mental health.